devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 `cd /bin`{{execute}} you will switch to /bin directory

-`cd` simple cd command will take you to the home directory of the user
+`cd`{{execute  simple cd command will take you to the home directory of the user

 `cd -` This command will take you the previous directory that you were using.